-There are a range of exciting opportunities open to you after you complete your two year probationary period and your one year commitment period in your District.
+There are a range of exciting opportunities open to you after you complete your two year probationary period and have also completed your one year commitment period to your initial District.
 You may choose to stay within the Local Policing Team, or to apply for a Specialist role such as those listed in the section below.

 New Constables will spend the first three years attached to Local Policing Teams.
 Once confirmed in rank and having also completed your one year commitment period, a range of opportunities open up across the Service.
 You may wish to continue serving in Local Policing Teams and move through the ranks in this way.